The Saturdays: Chasing the Saturdays

-Endorsements
+Testimonials

 In 2010 the Saturdays each contributed their part to a book The Saturdays: Our Story an autobiography which was released on 25 October 2010.
 The book was written with a ghostwriter and published by the Transworld imprint Bantam Press.
 The group also began a book signing tour starting at WH Smith in Bluewater.
-The book gives an insight into the world of each band members, where they explain the success with the band and before their lives in the group (Humes and Sandford's case their time in S Club 8).
+The book gives an insight into the world of each band members, where they explain the success with the band and before their lives in the group (Humes and Bridge's case their time in S Club 8).
 They also talk about they love life, their friendship within the group and a personal insight before they found fame.
 They give fashion and beauty tips throughout the book and gossip accompanied by photos from each other group's own collection.
-The Saturdays became the new face of hair removal product, Veet in 2009.
-In 2010 the Saturdays became the face of Impulse, a women's deodorant.
+The Saturdays became the new face of hair removal products brand Veet in 2009.
+In 2010 the Saturdays became the face of Impulse, a body fragrance range.
 They became ambassadors for Nintendo 3DS game, Nintendogs + Cats prior to the release of their third studio album, taking over from Girls Aloud.
 The Saturdays also worked with Fashionista to release a new brand of nail varnish, which was launched in Superdrug.